jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 </script>
 ```

+## Readable

+- *readable* stores are used for values that shouldn't be set by components
-- *readable* stores take an initial value, and have a `start` function which takes a `set` callback and returns a `stop` function
+- readable stores take an initial value, and have a `start` function which takes a `set` callback and returns a `stop` function
-    - `start` is called on first subscriber, `stop` is called for cleanup when the last subscriber unsubscribes
+    - `start` is called on first subscriber, `stop` is called when the last subscriber unsubscribes in order to clean up

 ```js
 // stores.js